Written by Jonathan Wojcik

 to both her unmatched beauty and Miyazaki's imagination.
 She has a vast, humanoid body with tattered wings, flailing tentacles and a polypous face, but that's where loose, superficial similarities end.
 Few depictions of the big bearded sea cow have ever come close to the surreal majesty of Ebri's writhing, multi-layered visage, her two beautiful green eyes a lone, hauntingly anthropomorphic dash of spice in a mass of gasping, pallid tubes, fleshy folds and angry sores.

-That this squirming mess tops a gaunt, yet still somehow well endowed human body is something of an overdone trope in itself, and we all know part of that is often a misguided notion that elements of "sex appeal" are somehow inverted into pure horror when paired with completely inhuman faces or "gross" (wink, wink) invertebrate features, but in this case, it works.
+That this squirming mess tops a human body is something of an overdone trope in itself, but in this case, it works.
 It REALLY works.
-The dissonance between her familiar and unfamiliar features is extreme enough to genuinnely make the whole effect even scarier.
+The dissonance between her familiar and unfamiliar features is extreme enough to genuinely make the whole effect even scarier.
 The design is more or less a giant, slimy-skinned "angel" with a face sincerely

 like nothing of this Earth, and that's something I can more readily accept driving mortals to madness than, say, a fat green bat with a scowling octopus on its head.